superfly/docs/flyctl/cmd/flyctl_domains_show.md

 ### About

-Show information about a domain
+Show information about a domain such as the organization owner, registration status, and DNS

 ### Usage
 ```